Protonk/Image-Grab/README.md

 ## Image Downloading software

 Made mostly to scratch an itch.
-There are plenty of browser addons, python libraries and the like to download images from various sites, but I'm more comfortable in R. So her we have it!
+There are plenty of browser addons, python libraries and the like to download images from various sites, but I'm more comfortable in R. So here we have it!

 ### So far